Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 The `County` component itself is built out of two parts: imports and color constants, and a component that returns a `<path>`.
 We did all the hard calculation work in `CountyMap`.

-{crop-start: 5, crop-end: 22, format: javascript}
+{crop-start: 5, crop-end: 22, format: javascript, line-numbers: false}
 ![Imports and color constants](code_samples/es6v2/components/CountyMap/County.js)

 We import React and lodash, then define some color constants.
 I got the `ChoroplethColors` from some example online, and `BlankColor` is a pleasant gray.

 Now we need the `County` component itself.

-{crop-start: 27, crop-end: 53, format: javascript}
+{crop-start: 27, crop-end: 53, format: javascript, line-numbers: false}
 ![County component](code_samples/es6v2/components/CountyMap/County.js)

 The `render` method uses the `quantize` scale to pick the right color and returns a `<path>` element. `geoPath` generates the `d` attribute, we set style to `fill` the color, and we give our path a `title`.